HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

    CMR    R1,R4,R1  ; test R1 and store R4 when condition is met
 ```

 The CMR instruction is a rather specialized instruction.
 It highly depends on a good peephole optimizer to detect such a situation.
-The instruction sequence might also be a candidate for a compare and move instruction.
+The instruction sequence might also be a candidate for a compare and move instruction

-// ??? **note** what do we do about unsigned cases ?
-What about tests such as ODD or EVEN ?
-Since we have bits left, would other condition cases be useful ?

 <!--------------------------------------------------------------------------------------------------------->